Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 stack.append(20) # append at top
 stack.pop() # remove at top
 ```
-* Queue: similar like stack, can be easily implemented using lists.
+* Queue: similarly can be easily implemented using lists.
 ```Python
 queue = []